 The steep concrete ramp was recently replaced after an older ramp, further south to Royal Avenue beach became unstable and was closed.
 The ramp is 1.5m wide with a handrail to one side.
-It is proposed to establish a handrail to the other side with a rest point and seat midway along the ramp.
-(L) Refer photo 32.
+It is proposed to establish a handrail to the other side with a rest point and seat midway along the ramp and saw cuts in the concrete to increase grip.
+(L) Refer photo 31.

-Photo 32: Southey Street Ramp
+Photo 31: Southey Street Ramp